okta/okta.github.io/_source/_reference/inline_hooks/index.md

 The objects providing this information are nested within a large object called `data`.

 Always included is a `data.context` object, providing context information.
-In general, `data.context` encapsulates objects that your external service cannot affect, while objects in `data` outside of `data.context` encapsulate objects that your external service will be able to modify by means of commands sent in the response.
+In general, `data.context` encapsulates Okta objects that your external service cannot affect, while objects in `data` outside of `data.context` encapsulate objects that your external service has the ability to affect by means of the commands it sends in its response.

 ## The Response